nuejs/www/blog/introducing-nue-css/index.md

-## Introducing Nue CSS
+## Nue CSS
-Today we're launching Nue CSS.
-A more maintainable and scaleable alternative to Tailwind, BEM, and CSS-in-JS.
+Nue CSS is a more maintainable and scaleable alternative to Tailwind, BEM, and CSS-in-JS.
 It's new a way to *write and structure your CSS*.
-It takes a design approach to building great user/customer experiences:

-[image.scaled "/img/design-approach.png" size="720 × 147"]

-[.hero-quote]
-  > “You’ve got to start with the customer experience and work backward for the technology”

-  — **Steve Jobs**

-There are three key differences that define what Nue CSS is:
+Here are the key differences:

-## 1. Your design is based on a design system [architecture]
+### 1. Your design is based on a design system [architecture]
 Every Nue project starts with a design system.
 It's your "single source of truth":

 [image.tall]